Dept of Psychology

 Cambridge, CB2 3EB UK

 I completed my PhD, titled Predicting the Actions of Other Agents, in 2012 in the Department of Cognitive Science at Macquarie University, where I was affiliated with the Collective Cognition Research Group, the Perception and Action Research Centre, and the Music, Sound, and Performance Laboratory.
-Prior to this, I completed by Bachelor and Master of Science degree in the Department of Psychology at the University of Auckland.
+Before this, I completed my Bachelor and Master of Science degree in the Department of Psychology at the University of Auckland.

 |Sep 11, 2018||Paper Statistical reform and the replication crisis accepted for publication in Review of Philosophy and Psychology|

 |Feb 1, 2018||Paper Justify your alpha accepted for publication in Nature Human Behaviour [Journal][Preprint]|

 |Oct 13, 2017||Paper From Symbols to icons accepted for publication in Synthese [Journal]|